-Daniel Maltzman grew up in Los Angeles in the 80s.
+Daniel Maltzman grew up in Los Angeles in the 1980's.
 His painting began as a teenager, but his career did not really begin until his mid-20s.
 Maltzman’s paintings are contemporary and have a universal appeal to men and women of all cultures.
-The work consists of layers of paint and imagery that exude energy and life.
-The viewer is drawn into a world filled with movement, as a signature of Maltzman is his ability to juxtapose abstract mixed media with the feminine figure.
+The work consists of layers of paint and imagery that exude to energy and life.
+The viewer is drawn into a world filled with movement, a signature style illustrating Maltzman's ability to juxtapose abstract mixed media with the feminine figure.
 The appeal of Maltzman’s work has drawn the attention of collectors including Lee Lacocca, Steve Tisch, The Galen Center, Eugenio Lopez (the Jumex Collection), and many others.
-Musicians, actors and celebrities also fawn to Maltzman’s work.
-Such as Justin Beiber, Britney Spears, members of Bruce Springsteen’s band, Adrian Greiner, and Petra Ecclestone to name just a few.
+Musicians, actors and celebrities also fawn to Maltzman’s work, such as Justin Beiber, Britney Spears, members of Bruce Springsteen’s band, Adrian Greiner, and Petra Ecclestone.

-Maltzman’s paintings are not just owned by celebrities but occasionally celebrities themselves as they are often featured in film and television.
-Past exposure includes, Nip Tuck, ABC’s Don’t Trust the B- in- Apartment 23, Dirty Sexy Money, The Dog Whisperer, Bravo’s Millionaire Matchmaker, Real Housewives of Beverly Hills and Real Housewives of Orange County.
+Maltzman’s paintings are not just owned by celebrities, but occasionally celebrities themselves are often featured in film and television.
+Past exposure includes, Nip Tuck, ABC’s Don’t Trust the B in Apartment 23, Dirty Sexy Money, The Dog Whisperer, Bravo’s Millionaire Matchmaker, Real Housewives of Beverly Hills and Real Housewives of Orange County.
 Maltzman’s reach is worldwide as he recently painted a portrait of Flemish Belgian model Astrid Bryan for her popular Netherlands Reality TV Show.

-Charity is also high on the priority list for artist Daniel Maltzman.
-This year alone Maltzman donated paintings to over a dozen charitable events and causes.
-In early 2013 Maltzman teamed up with the Harlem Globe Trotters to co-paint a piece for the Susan G Komen for the Cure.
+Charity is also a high priority for artist Daniel Maltzman.
+This year alone, Maltzman donated paintings to over a dozen charitable events and causes.
+In early 2013, Maltzman teamed up with the Harlem Globe Trotters to co-paint a piece for the Susan G. Komen for The Cure.

-Unlike most artists, sports also play a large part in Maltzman’s life.
+Unlike most artists, sports play a large part in Maltzman’s life.
 After adorning the walls of Travis Mathews Co. with his Golf inspired paintings, Maltzman was recruited to receive the honor of being the official artist of the 2014 AT&T Pebble Beach PGA Tour.
-His painting will be featured on ticket stubs to coffee table books.
+His painting will be featured on a variety of surfaces from ticket stubs to coffee table books.

 Currently, Maltzman is exhibiting with Coda Gallery in Palm Desert, Lisa Russell Collection, Austin, Texas and Weber Fine Art, New York.